Historic conservation easement keeps family’s land and legacy intact

 “Lots of people do not know about areas like this in the world.
 All they see is pavement.
 Out here it’s nature.”

-Six miles southeast of Viscount, Sask. is a special piece of land.
+Six miles northeast of Viscount, Sask. is a special piece of land.
 Native prairie grass stretches toward the horizon and hundreds of sandhill cranes wade in adjacent shallow wetlands.
 This is Jason Young’s refuge.
 It’s a place where his family has been farming for more than 100 years.
 It’s home.

 In Canada’s prairie pothole region, few places like it exist.
 Much of the native prairie has been broken up, and the wetlands drained to make room for agriculture, industry and other uses.
 But Jason, who now represents the fourth generation of Young farmers, is ensuring it will remain intact forever.
 Together with his father Greg and their families, the Youngs signed a historic conservation agreement with DUC that protects 3,100 acres (1,255 hectares) in perpetuity.
 The conservation easement is one of the largest DUC has ever completed.